oardi/vuejs-jsx-starter/README.md

 # vuejs-jsx-template

 Simple Vuejs JSX Starter using <b>@vue/babel-preset-jsx</b> in version <b>1.0.0-beta.2</b>

-It should demonstrate a very basic data flow using JSX and non JSX components.
+It should demonstrate the basic usage of JSX and non-JSX components.

 DEMO:
 https://oardi.github.io/vuejs-jsx-template/dist/